Feb 7, 2018 | Civil Rights Law, Constitutional Rights

 In addition to Section 1983 and the claim you can bring to federal courts, it’s equally important to know your Constitutional and civil rights.
 Understanding these rights will be essential in a police misconduct case because, right from the beginning, you’ll be arrested and processed in Colorado’s criminal justice system.
 Some of the rights you should know include:

 When arrested, make sure to remain calm and polite, don’t interfere or obstruct the police, and don’t lie or give false documents.
 Furthermore, it’s especially important to assert your right to remain silent.
-DON’T immediately start yelling how you’re going to sue; in fact, if the law enforcement is afraid of a misconduct lawsuit, he/she may begin covering up the incident immediately, documenting everything that would be beneficial to his/her defense.
+DON’T immediately start yelling how you’re going to sue; in fact, if the law enforcement is afraid of a misconduct lawsuit, he/she may begin covering up the incident immediately, documenting everything that would be beneficial to their defense.

 In other words, if you’re arrested or the police have violated your civil rights or another statute, it’s important to politely assert your right to remain silent and contact a civil rights lawyer immediately.